 Now Microsoft added an all in one search button too at the taskbar where you can search all the offline files, folders and web contents too.

 3. Snap Enhancement

 Now arranging apps for multitasking is simpler.
 As you shift your one app to one side the blank portion will show you a list of available apps to select and cover the blank side.
 It is a new feature which is available in Windows 10 only.

-If you are the person who loves to use multiple apps on a time this feature will sure buy you mind.
-Now it had become just a simple of task to arrange multiple apps on one screen.
+If you are the person who loves to use multiple apps on a time this feature will surely blow your mind.
+Now it had become just a simple task to arrange multiple apps on one screen.

 4. Everything will Run in Window

-Since launch of Windows 8 we might have issue with the two type of applications; one is desktop apps and one is Windows Store apps.
-Both the apps run differently as desktop apps run in windows and Windows Store apps run in full screen new window.
+Since the launch of Windows 8, we might have the issue with the two type of applications; one is desktop apps and one is Windows Store apps.
+Both the apps run differently as desktop apps run in windows and Windows Store apps run in full-screen new window.
 It made the multitasking between different apps bit slower.
 That is why Microsoft in Windows 10 made everything runs in a window either it is desktop apps or Windows Store apps.

 Watch the below video from Joe Belfiore to see many of these features in action.
 This video will let you know how this version of Windows is better than its all versions.